netifi-proteus/proteus-spring/demos/springboot-demo/README.md

 5. If a vowel was identified by the isvowel microservice, the vowelcount microservice increments its internal vowel counter and streams a message to the client with the latest vowel count.

 ![architectural diagram](diagram.png)

+## Prerequisites
+This example requires a running Proteus Broker.

+## Running the Example
+TODO